 Sure enough the story was true.

 I've never met Harriet, but somehow in her death, on those pages printed in black in white in 1916 she's come to life.
-As I substantiate more of my Grandpa's tall tales I realize that I've lost a valuable resource.
-So, pester your older relatives for all their stories, no matter how tall the tale while you can!
+As I substantiate more of my Grandpa's tall tales I

 (Harriet née Johnson Hand was married to Orlando Hand, son of Thomas Holmes Hand, a descendent of John Hand "The Immigrant."
 Their son was Harry Johnson Hand who moved to attend Rutgers then settled in Philadelphia.
 Harriet's father was John Wesley Johnson).